CubeCoders/AMPTemplates/.github/ISSUE_TEMPLATE/ConfigRequest.md

 - [ ] that the server is an official server distributed by the games publishers/developers.
 - [ ] that the server is available to the general public.
 - [ ] that the server can be run headless (without a GUI).
-- [ ] I have already attempted to create a configuration myself using the configuration tool at https://config.getamp.sh/
+- [ ] I have already attempted to create a configuration myself using the configuration tool
 - [x] that my checkboxes above look like the one on the left (remove this line when done)